bbauska/TUMx-DWAPNx/README.md

 linearly as we see above - one request one function after the other.

 And once it terminates, it answers back to the requester with some data.
-Node\'s approach instead is to run the entire Node engine on one single thread.
+Node&apos;s approach instead is to run the entire Node engine on one single thread.

 If requests come to this one single thread, the Node engine puts them in